Cleveland Clinic logo

 Hemodialysis

-Hemodialysis is a type of dialysis that performs normal kidney functions.
-It removes your blood, filters out toxins in a machine and then sends your filtered blood back into your body.
+Hemodialysis is a type of dialysis that does the work of your kidneys.
+It removes your blood, filters out toxins and excess fluids and sends your filtered blood back into your body.
 You may receive hemodialysis in a special healthcare facility or at home.

 Advertisement